leahfrye/ced3-projects/README.md

 The application was built using:

-* JavaScript (ECMA2018), React, Redux, Node, Express, Gulp, etc.
+* JavaScript (ECMA2018), Node, Express, Gulp, etc.